Steel Vs. Concrete

 - 5 -

-Choosing the Best Vendor For A Steel Blast-Resistant Building
+Choosing The Best Vendor For A Steel Blast-Resistant Building

-We trust that you now understand what a solidly blast-resistant building ought to be; made from steel, using a design that has passed a blast test, versatile and adaptive to your needs, as well as one that is cost-effective and durable.
-However, how do you go about choosing a vendor who incorporates all of this into your desired blast-resistant building?
+At this point in your reading, we hope that you understand that a blast-resistant building ought to be: made from steel, using a design that has passed a blast test; versatile and adaptive to your needs; and cost-effective and durable.

-Secondly, your vendor needs to have durable, comfortable blast resistant buildings that have been tested for reliability and utmost safety.
+Next, your vendor needs to have durable, comfortable blast resistant buildings that have been tested for reliability and utmost safety.
 RedGuard, without a doubt, shines in this aspect as we are one of the few companies to publish our blast results.
 We firmly believe in our product, and we would never send out any product that has not met our rigorous high-quality standards.

-A third criterion worth considering is the speed of production.
+Another criterion worth considering is the speed of production.
 How quickly does the vendor produce your desired blast-resistant building?
 How fast will they deliver the completed structure?
 Our speedy off-site production and affordability ensure we lead the industry in turnaround times.

 The adaptability of design concepts would be the next step of evaluation.
 Is the vendor open to working to suit all your needs, or will you be forced to settle for one of their structures without considering what suits your unique needs?
 At RedGuard, we designed our tried-and-tested production process with our clients in mind.
-Do we have various set designs and material processing in place?
+Do we have some designs and material processing that are set in place?
 Certainly, but they have been designed to adapt to your needs, which ultimately become our goals.
 As industry pioneers and visionaries in this space, we have designed blast-resistant structures that cater to the various needs of our diverse clientele.
 If you can dream it, we can build it.

 - 6 -